An Insider’s Guide To Paris' Montmartre Neighborhood

 What to See

-• Musée de Montmartre This is one of my favorite museums in Paris.
+Musée de Montmartre is one of my favorite museums in Paris.
 There’s no better way to discover the secrets of this district than by visiting Montmartre’s very own museum.
 Found in one of the oldest houses in Montmartre, it’s a place where artists, including Utrillo and Renoir, once lived.
 The garden holds a version of the swing, where Renoir painted his famous painting “Le Balancoire.”
 12 Rue Cortot

-• Dalí This gallery offers an exciting rediscovery of Dalí that invites you to fall in love with the artist once again.
+Dalí gallery offers an exciting rediscovery of Dalí that invites you to fall in love with the artist once again.
 The largest permanent exhibition dedicated to Dalí in Paris, this collection includes sculptures, objects, engravings, and furniture.
 With a sprinkling of dreaminess and humor, this exhibition is an unavoidable tip for Surrealism fans.
 11 Rue Poulbot

-• Place du Tertre Has been featured on countless postcards, so don't pass up the opportunity to see it in person.
+Place du Tertre has been featured on countless postcards, so don't pass up the opportunity to see it in person.
 It's where you'll find artists painting in the open air, several small museums, and the storied streets where the Parisian artists of the early 20th century used to roam.
 Artists can wait up to 20-30 years for approval to work here.

 What to Do